 The following is a list of all wave clients at the centre:

-- Waves4Power WaveEL buoy: full-scale demonstrator installed February 2016, connected to the national power grid in June 2017.
-Achieved 8.000 hours of production.
-On-going demo.
+- Waves4Power WaveEL WEC buoy full-scale demonstrator was installed February 2016, connected to the national power grid in June 2017 via new shore cable.
+The project achieved 12.000 hours of operation; 4.000 hours of electricity production.
+The upgraded WaveEl demonstrator is scheduled for relaunch at Runde in 2022.

-- Seabased at the Maren site: installation of two linear generator Wave Energy Converters equipped with damping loads and connected to a submarine low voltage switchgear unit with a built-in transformer of 22kV output voltage, installed in June 2009.
-Terminated 2012.
-Cable still in place.
+- Seabased at the Maren site installed two linear generator Wave Energy Converters equipped with damping loads and connected to a submarine low voltage switchgear unit with a built-in transformer of 22kV output voltage, installed in June 2009 and terminated 2012.
+The cable to shore is still in place and is ready for a relaunch.

 - SWECO/Oslo Energi tested their Smartmotor (Seahorse) WEC device at Runde in 2012.